carolzbnbr/OnScreenSizeMarkup/README.md

 * `Medium` - Medium devices such as IPhone 12.
 * `Large` - Large devices such as an IPhone 13 Pro Max.
 * `ExtraLarge` - Extra large devices such as tablets.

+For each category we define specific value when using the markup on XAML.

 There is also a `DefaultSize` category that should be used when only few category options are used in the markup properties, in this case a value defined in the `DefaultSize` property will be applied for the missing options.

 ## Getting Started